 netstat -an we can see that

-openvassd are running on sockets rather listening on TCP ports.
+openvassd are running on sockets rather than listening on TCP ports.

-An extra package is required if we want to be able to test Microsoft SMB services for critical vulnerabilities such as MS17-010.
+An extra package is required if we want to test Microsoft SMB services for critical vulnerabilities such as MS17-010.
 This particular Microsoft Patch is of note as it fixes the vulnerability that has been keeping IT staff busy since the wannacry ransomware attack started spreading around the world.
-Of course any penetration tester will be familiar with MS08-067, a previous favourite vulnerability for attacking Windows 2003 systems.
+Of course, any penetration tester will be familiar with MS08-067, a previous favourite vulnerability for attacking Windows 2003 systems.

 apt install smbclient